Fluid-Dynamics-Of-Energy-Systems-Team/interactive-IB-NS-code/README.md

 Adapt locations of libs in the Makefile (for OSX) and make the code.

-To change number of threads for openMP, change the setting in the "defines.h".
+To change number of threads for openMP, change the setting in "defines.h".
 There are two defines: NUM_THREADS for the loops and NUM_THREADS_FFT for FFTW.